 Total destruction all around however St Annes Cathedral survived!
 (Belfast telegraph photograph)

 In front of the Albert Clock can be seen one of the large Water Tanks which could be seen distributed around the City of Belfast to assist in fire fighting following any Bombing Raids.

 The same Water Tank from a different angle.
 (Above pictures from Ulster Folk Museum and Belfast Telegraph as shown in "The Blitz" and "Bombs on Belfast")

 Atlantic Avenue junction with Ponsonby Avenue

 The houses in Ponsonby Avenue remain however there the destruction took place is now a row of low level shops.
-(Picture on left from Belfast Telegraph)
+(Picture from Belfast Telegraph)

 Cavehill Castle Bar, Antrim Road

 Thankfully the old chimney of "The Phoenix Bar" ramains to assist in locating this position.
 On looking at the picture I believe one of the Cavehill Castle Bar chimneys remains.
 (Picture on left from Ulster Museum)